shelbysawyer/lines_of_evidence/README.txt

 gitignore: I chose to ignore the figures folder, as well as any files with the .docx or .tiff extentions.
 I don't need Git to track changes to any .docx files or figure images, and I also don't want it to track .tiff files (if I choose to store them in this repository) because of their size.

+Right now, my folders aren't showing up because they're empty.
+This shouldn't be a problem by Tuesday 2/9.